StarOneCRM/StarOneCRM/README.md

 <details>
 <summary>Day 5 (27-12-24)</summary>
 Integrated the student list data into a `react-data-table-component`.
-Added functionality for searching and sorting the data by name, major, age, and email.
+Added functionality for searching and sorting the data by name, role, age, and email.
 Updated the UI for the student data table using the selected color palette.
 </details>

 <details>